Setting up Protean locally

 $ protean test

-This runs the basic tests for the current environment, which is usually sufficient.
-If you want to run the full test suite, you can sep up dependent services locally with docker:
+This runs the basic tests for the current environment.
+To run the full test suite, you can set up dependent services locally with docker:

 $ make up